tinygrad/tinygrad/docs/quickstart.md

 ```

 Many of the models in the [models/](/models) folder have a `load_from_pretrained` method that will download and load the weights for you.
 These usually are pytorch weights meaning that you would need pytorch installed to load them.

+### Environment Variables

+There exist a bunch of environment variables that control the runtime behavior of tinygrad.
+Some of the commons ones are `DEBUG` and the different backend enablement variables.

+You can find a full list and their descriptions in [env_vars.md](/docs/env_vars.md).